official-stockfish/fishtest/README.md

 change, both on Linux and Windows.
 The following setup describes a step-by-step installation for a machine that will run test matches (a worker).

+#### Setup Python on Linux

+Fishtest requires Python 2.7.
+If your distribution does not support upgrading to Python 2.7, you can install it from https://github.com/saghul/pythonz.

 #### Setup Python on Windows

-On Linux it is taken for granted a working installation of Python while on Windows you will need to install Python 2.7.x for x86 (not 3.x series and not 64 bit) from
+On Windows you will need to install Python 2.7.x for x86 (not 3.x series and not 64 bit) from

 http://www.python.org/download/releases/2.7.3/